Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 The term probably comes from the combination of old Italian words “pan” (bread) and “zanella” (small bowl).

-Does Panzanella keep in the fridge?
+Does Panzanella keep it in the fridge?

 Can Panzanella be made ahead of time?